fheinrich03/itonics-angular-table/README.md

 - **Editable columns:** Name, Model, Manufacturer, Crew, Passengers, Hyperdrive rating.
 - **Behavior:** Start editing by double-clicking the cell; confirm with **Enter** or blur, cancel with **Escape** (AG Grid default).
 - **Storage:** Edits are kept in **client state only**.
-AG Grid updates the row data in memory; there is no write to SWAPI.
+AG Grid updates the row data in memory.
+The edited data is not saved to localstorage.
+There is no update request to SWAPI.
 The same row data could later be synced to an API by wiring a `onCellValueChanged` handler.

 ### UI & Theme